Epic55/go_bank_app/readme.md

 Run the Luhn algorithm on the number.
 Wrap the result into a JSON response payload.
 Return the payload back to the user through the HTTP server.
+2) SET PIN, WITHDRAW BY PIN
-3) OPEN A NEW PRODUCT (CARD, DEPOSIT, CREDIT).
-IMPLEMENT PRODUCTS BY USING INTERFACE WITH DIFFERENT STRUCTS.
+IMPLEMENT LIMITS BY CARD, PAY CREDIT, CASHBACK WITH PAYMENT, SEND BY PHONE & CARD, OPEN A NEW PRODUCT (CARD, DEPOSIT, CREDIT).
-4) SET PIN, WITHDRAW BY PIN
-- IMPLEMENT LIMITS BY CARD
-- PAY CREDIT
-- CASHBACK WITH PAYMENT

 DO AN APP USING: INTERFACE + GOR + MUTEX + WG + CHANNEL + SELECT